 1880s, The Wild West.

 An easy, solitary life on the outskirts of Ghosthallow is all Lou Ramirez wants.
-They want to buy their house plans and live their quiet life far from townsfolk’s prying eyes.
-That plan, however, hits a bump when instead of house plans, a house wife is delivered to their door instead.
+They want to buy some house plans, build a home, and live their quiet life far from townsfolk’s prying eyes.
+But somehow instead of house plans, a housewife is delivered to their door.

-Florence Castellanos desperately needs a way out from under her family debt, and it seems as though selling her services as a wife is the only way to do it.
-Expecting a rough, harsh man to be her new husband, Florence is pleasantly surprised to instead be dropped off at the ranch of an equally surprised Lou.
+Clementine Castellanos desperately needs a way out from under her family debt, and it seems as though selling her services as a wife is the only way to do it.
+Expecting a rough, harsh man to be her new husband, Clementine is pleasantly surprised to instead be dropped off at the ranch of an equally surprised Lou.

-Lou would rather Florence leave them to their lonely existence, but Florence is too charmed by the quiet and mysterious rancher to give up.
+Lou would rather Clementine leave them to their lonely existence, but Clementine is too charmed by the quiet and mysterious rancher to give up.
 She may have come into Lou’s life easily, but she certainly isn’t planning to leave that way.
-Undeterred by Lou’s prickly demeanor, Florence is determined to get her reluctant spouse to open up to her.
+Undeterred by Lou’s prickly demeanor, Clementine is determined to get her reluctant spouse to open up to her.

 When the past comes back to haunt the pair, the fight for their independence—and their love—may become more deadly than either of them ever expected.